pytorch/rfcs/RFC-0004-sparse-fill-value/README.md

        properties that any array element has, including the shape and memory consumption.

-    2. A non-scalar fill value of a hybrid tensor is more memory efficient than if the fill value would be a scalar.
+    2. A non-scalar fill value of a hybrid tensor is more memory-efficient than if the fill value were a scalar.

        For instance, when applying a row-wise function, say, `softmax` to a hybrid tensor, each row may induce a different fill value.